DiscreteTom/retsac/get-started/ELR-parser.md

 Besides the `DefinitionContext`, you can also use `builder.resolveRS` and `builder.resolveRR` to resolve conflicts, but you have to provide both the grammar rules.

+TODO: resolved conflicts in ctx has higher priority than the builder style resolving.

 ```ts
 builder
   .define({ exp: `exp '+' exp` })